Into the Storm (2014 film)

-Into the Storm is a 2014 American found footage disaster film directed by Steven Quale, written by John Swetnam, starring Richard Armitage, Sarah Wayne Callies, Matt Walsh, Alycia Debnam-Carey, and Arlen Escarpeta.
+Into the Storm is a 2014 American found footage disaster film directed by Steven Quale, written by John Swetnam, and starring Richard Armitage, Sarah Wayne Callies, Matt Walsh, Alycia Debnam-Carey, and Arlen Escarpeta.
 It is a meteorological disaster film about a rash of tornadoes striking the fictional town of Silverton, Oklahoma.

 The film was released by Warner Bros.
-Pictures on August 8, 2014 to mixed reviews from critics, with some comparing the film to Twister.
+Pictures on August 8, 2014.
+The film grossed $161.5 million against the $50 million budget, and received mixed reviews; while it was praised for its special effects, the film was criticized for its scriptwriting and casting.